Ronald Reagan Space and Missile Test Range

-The Ronald Reagan Ballistic Missile Defense Test Site, commonly referred to as the Reagan Test Site (formerly Kwajalein Missile Range), is a missile test range in Marshall Islands (Pacific Ocean).
+The Ronald Reagan Space and Missile Test Range, commonly referred to as the Reagan Test Range (formerly Ronald Reagan Ballistic Missile Defense Test Site), is a missile test range in the Marshall Islands (Pacific Ocean).
 It covers about 750000 sqmi and includes rocket launch sites at the Kwajalein Atoll (on multiple islands), Wake Island, and Aur Atoll.
 It primarily functions as a test facility for U.S. missile defense and space research programs.
 The Reagan Test Site is under the command of the US Army Kwajalein Atoll, or USAKA (pronounced /uːˈsɑːkə/).

 Purpose and facilities

 The facility is part of the Defense Major Range and Test Facility Base.
 They provide range instrumentation, missile launch facilities, mission control center, range safety, meteorological support, and support space operations.
 As of 2015, the facility's budget was US$182 million.
 The site hosts a suite of unique instrumentation, located on eight islands throughout the Kwajalein Atoll.
 This instrumentation includes a comprehensive suite of precision metric and signature radars, optical sensors, telemetry receiving stations, and impact scoring assets.
 RTS provides both mobile and fixed ground and flight safety instrumentation.
 The Pentagon lease for the islands of the Kwajalein Atoll extends through 2066.

-Equipment installed at the test site includes various tracking radars, stationary and mobile telemetry, optical recording equipment and a secure fiberoptic data network via the HANTRU-1 undersea cable.
+Equipment installed at the test site includes various tracking radars (such as the Ground-Based Radar Prototype), stationary and mobile telemetry, optical recording equipment and a secure fiberoptic data network via the HANTRU-1 undersea cable.
 The Reagan Test Site also serves as a tracking station for crewed space flight and NASA research projects.